-Difference Between 2019 Actual and 2019 Budget Difference Between 2019 Actual and 2018 Actual
+Difference Difference Between 2020 Between 2020 Actual and Actual and 2020 Budget 2019 Actual n 2020 Il and

 Operating Expense \$ in thousands

-Salaries \$ (214) \$ (48)
+Salaries \$ (98) \$ 102

-Employee benefits (40) (19)
+Employee benefits (9) 27

-Facilities and equipment 4 18
+Facilities and equipment (19) (46)

-Administration (31) (3)
+Administration (42) (11)

-Agent and advisory services (8) (15)
+Agent and advisory services (29) (3)

-Training and development (7) 6
+Training and development (1) 6

-Total operating expense \$ (296) \$ (61)
+Total operating expense \$ (198) \$ 75

-Comparison of 2019 Results to Planned (Budget)
+Comparison of 2020 Results to Planned (Budget)

 The Legislative Assembly funds the activities of the Office.
-For the 2019 fiscal year, the Legislative Assembly approved an appropriation (vote 28) for the Office of \$8,151 thousand and a contingency appropriation of \$535 thousand.
-Our 2019 Business and Financial Plan (Plan) sets out the original basis for the Office's budget.
-The 2019 budget was based on 62 full-time equivalent (FTE) positions comprised of 60 salaried FTE positions and 2 contracted FTE positions.
+For the 2020 fiscal year, the Legislative Assembly approved an appropriation (vote 28) for the Office of \$8,151 thousand and a contingency appropriation of \$534 thousand.
+Our 2020 Business and Financial Plan (Plan) sets out the original basis for the Office's budget.
+The 2020 budget was based on 62 full-time equivalent (FTE) positions comprised of 60 salaried FTE positions and 2 contracted FTE positions.

-Total 2019 operating expenses of \$7,880 thousand were \$296 thousand less than planned.
+Total 2020 operating expenses of \$7,955 thousand were \$198 thousand less than planned.
 The key reasons for the difference are as follows:

-- Decrease in salaries of \$214 thousand A robust market for professional accountants continues to result in higher than anticipated staff turnover.
-Actual 2019 salaried positions was 59 FTEs as compared to budgeted 60 FTEs thereby reducing salary expense. - Decrease in employee benefits of \$40 thousand The decrease in salaries as noted above reduced salary-based benefit premiums. - Decrease in administration of \$31 thousand Resulted from savings associated with the decision to not lease a vehicle for the Provincial Auditor, reduced printing costs for public reports, and reduced professional dues resulting from higher than planned staff turnover.
+- ➤ Decrease in salaries of \$98 thousand A robust market for professional accountants continues to result in higher than anticipated staff turnover.
+Actual 2020 salaried positions was 59 as compared to budgeted 60 FTEs thereby reducing salary expense. - Decrease in administration of \$42 thousand Mainly due to fewer audit travel costs than anticipated and savings associated with the decision to not lease a vehicle for the Provincial Auditor. - Decrease in agent and advisory services of \$29 thousand Mainly due to fewer requests for IT and legal contract services, and lower rates for audit experts than anticipated.

-Comparison of 2019 Results to Prior Year
+Comparison of 2020 Results to Prior Year

-Total 2019 operating expenses of \$7,880 thousand were \$61 thousand less than the prior year.
-The key reason for the difference is as follows:
+Total 2020 operating expenses of \$7,955 thousand were \$75 thousand more than the prior year.
+The key reasons for the difference are as follows: